Sam-Sims/kractor/README.md

 - Extract all reads from a `fastq` file based on a taxonomic id
 - Extract all the parents or the children of the specified taxon id
 - Supports single or paired-end `fastq` files
-- Supports both uncompressed or `gzip` inputs and outputs.
+- Supports both uncompressed or compressed inputs and outputs.
 - Multithreaded
-- ~4.4x speed up compared to KrakenTools
+- ~24x speed up reading uncompressed fastq files and ~8x speed up reading compressed fastq files compared to KrakenTools

 ## Benchmarks (WIP)